vlad-chiriac/LOCO-EFA_leaf/README.md

 # LOCO-EFA-based leaf morphometry, automatic PCA graph creator and rudimentary model to predict species
 Using lobe contribution elliptic fourier analysis to analyse leaf morphology, and (sort of) categorise by species LOCO-EFA (Sanchez-Corrales et al. 2018) tries to explain an object's shape by using its outline.
-It addresses some of the downsides of regular EFA, you can read more about it in the original paper here https://pubmed.ncbi.nlm.nih.gov/29444894/
+It addresses some of the downsides of regular EFA, you can read more about it in the original paper here https://pubmed.ncbi.nlm.nih.gov/29444894/; the original LOCO-EFA R library is here https://github.com/stanmaree/cellshape.

 Image files MUST be thresholded PNGs in the following naming scheme "Genus species 00.png".
 If you need more than 2 digits to number your files, the scripts might still work but I haven't tested it.
 It should be pretty straightforward to modify it however.
 I recommend using ImageMagick to batch-threshold your files. "mogrify -auto-threshold OTSU *.png" is the command I used; there are methods other than OTSU but this gave me the best results.